 This problem is an extension of longest common subsequence.
-We first find length of LCS and store all LCS in 2D table using Memoization (or Dynamic Programming).
+We first find the length of LCS and store all LCS in a 2D table using Memoization (or Dynamic Programming).
 Then we search all characters from ‘a’ to ‘z’ (to output sorted order) in both strings.
-If a character is found in both strings and current positions of character lead to LCS, we recursively search all occurrences with current LCS length plus 1.
+If a character is found in both strings and the current positions of the character lead to LCS, we recursively search all occurrences with current LCS length plus 1.

-Below is the implementation of algorithm.
+Below is the implementation of the algorithm.

 ababa abaca abcba acaba acaca acbaa acbca